How to Install SSL Cert on Courier IMAP?

 Test the SSL Certificate Installation

-To confirm that the SSL certificate on your Cerberus FTP Server has been deployed successfully, you can rely on SSL testing tools like SSL Checker.
+To confirm that the SSL certificate on your Courier IMAP Server has been deployed successfully, you can rely on SSL testing tools like SSL Checker.

 This dedicated tool is specifically designed to efficiently identify any vulnerabilities or potential errors in your SSL setup.
 Utilizing SSL Checker, you can acquire an explicit and detailed report that provides comprehensive insights into any issues that may impact and influence your SSL configuration.